jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 Testing isn’t as convenient as the two previous cases. `External Provider` is an external dependency, which makes it difficult to incorporate in a Unit Test.
 The `Provider Adapter’s` main purpose is to separate the `Business Logic` from external dependencies, but it cannot separate itself from those external dependencies.
 Therefore, we cannot easily unit test the `Provider Adapter`.

-What we do is use the concept of CDC Testing but with one minor tweak.
+We can use the concept of CDC Testing but with one minor tweak.
 The Provider won’t run any tests; the Customer will run them.
 We have two basic test designs.
 Both designs interact with the `External Provider` confirming its behaviors.
 Since the `External Provider` is an external dependency, these tests will be slow, more difficult to set up and potentially costly.
 Ideally, they should be executed in a test sandbox so that they don’t affect anything in production.

 Given their limitations, they should not be part of the traditional test cycle.
-Each situation is unique, but maybe we don’t want to run these tests more frequently than nightly or possibly weekly.
+Each situation is unique, but maybe we may not want to run these tests more frequently than nightly or possibly weekly.
 The `External Provider` probably won’t change behavior often, but when it does, we want to know, so we can adjust as needed.

 This test design tests the `External Provider`: